Kevin Greene: Later career

 Greene retired after registering 12 sacks (good for seventh in the NFL) playing as a 4–3 outside linebacker in 1999; he finished his career as a five-time Pro Bowler and the NFL's third all-time sack leader with 160, behind only Bruce Smith and Reggie White.
 He also finished as the NFL's all-time leader in sacks by a linebacker, ahead of players such as Lawrence Taylor, Derrick Thomas, Rickey Jackson, and Andre Tippett; Greene is also one of only four players to lead the NFL in sacks in multiple seasons ('94 with the Steelers and '96 with the Panthers).
 He is also tied for second in career safeties with three and third all-time in fumble recoveries with 26 (which he returned for 136 yards and two touchdowns).
 During his career, Greene recorded five interceptions, returning them for 53 yards and a touchdown, and he is one of three players to record 10 or more sacks in at least 10 different seasons; he averaged over 10 sacks a year for 15 seasons.
 Greene ended his career with 160 sacks, 62.5 tackles of running backs behind the line of scrimmage, 23 forced fumbles, 26 recovered fumbles, and three defensive touchdowns, and three safeties.
 Greene opted for retirement while still playing at a high level rather than becoming a "designated pass rusher".

-Greene played in 228 games in his 15-year career; in the modern era (since 1970), only four other linebackers (Clay Matthews Jr., Bill Romanowski, Ray Lewis, & James Harrison) had longer careers.
+Greene played in 228 games in his 15-year career; in the modern era (since 1970), only five other linebackers (Clay Matthews Jr., Bill Romanowski, Ray Lewis, London Fletcher, & James Harrison) had longer careers.
 He was among the NFL's top 10 in sacks eight times, leading the NFL twice.
 For 11 out of his 15 years, he led his club in sacks.
 He also played in six conference championships in his 15 seasons.
 Greene is considered to be one of the greatest pass rushers of all time.
 He was quoted as saying of his career, "I was an outside linebacker in a 3–4, so I actually had coverage responsibilities.
 So my rush was more limited.
 But, still, I think my numbers match up pretty good, even with those that rushed the passer every passing down."

 After being a finalist for five consecutive years, Greene was inducted into the Pro Football Hall of Fame in 2016 and his bust was sculpted by Scott Myers.